theochem/horton/doc/user_hamiltonian_dump.rst

 FCIDUMP format
 ==============

-The FCIDUMP format is mainly useful for exchanging Hamiltonians with different codes.
+The FCIDUMP format is mainly useful when exchanging Hamiltonians with different codes.
 Compared to the internal format, there are some restrictions:

 1. The one-body terms must all be added into a single operator.
 2. The integrals can only be stored in a restricted (MO) basis set, i.e. so no different basis sets for the alpha and beta orbitals are possible.
 3. The two-electron integrals must be stored in a ``DenseFourIndex`` object, so the Cholesky decomposition of the ERI is not supported.

-The FCIDUMP format is normally only used for storing integrals in the MO basis but the example here will only consider the AO basis.
+The FCIDUMP format is normally only used for storing integrals in the MO basis but the example here will use the AO basis.
 Read the section :ref:`user_hf_dft_preparing_posthf` if you want to compute (and store) integrals in the molecular-orbital (MO) basis.
 The usage is as follows:

 .. literalinclude :: ../data/examples/hamiltonian/dump_fcidump_ao.py
     :caption: data/examples/hamiltonian/dump_fcidump_ao.py